butfirstchai.com

 How to freeze falafel?

 Shape the falafels and line them on a flat tray.
 Freeze until every falafel is frozen completely.
-Remove and pack them in a ziplock bag or freezer-friendly box and freeze for up to 2 months!
+Remove and pack them in a ziplock bag or freezer-friendly box.
+You can freeze this for up to 2 months!

 How to fry frozen falafel?

 When you want to fry frozen falafel, please do not thaw!
-From the freezer into hot oil on a medium flame for 5 minutes turning them around to fry evenly.
-Thawing frozen falafel will add back moisture into it making them lose shape and suck oil while frying.
+From the freezer into hot oil on a medium flame for 5 minutes, turning them around to fry evenly.
+Thawing frozen falafel will add moisture back into it, making it lose shape and suck oil while frying.

 Can I use canned chickpeas for falafel?